 The CEIs in this study are intended to enhance your possibility of reaching an undetectable HIV VL by the end of Step 1.
-This is important because you can only be eligible for randomization (assigned by chance as if by the toss of a coin) in Step 2 if your HIV VL is equal to or less than 200 copies, in order for you to be a candidate to receive long-acting therapy.
+This is important because you can only be eligible for registration into Step 3 if your HIV VL is equal to or less than 200 copies, in order for you to be a candidate to receive long-acting therapy.
 CEIs have shown to be most helpful for short periods of time; in most studies, the effect of using them stops after an individual stops receiving them.
 Therefore, we only plan to provide CEIs during Step 1, for up to 20 weeks.
 After week 20 in Step 1, all CEIs will be discontinued for all participants.

 After the CEIs are discontinued, you may feel disappointed about not receiving them.
 This is expected and should improve overtime.
-Keep in mind that you will still receive the usual compensation for your participation in the study, as it is customary in the studies performed by the AIDS Clinical Trials Group.
+Keep in mind that you will still receive the usual compensation for your participation in the study, as it is customary in the studies performed by the ACTG.
 The study personnel will be able to answer any questions you may have about the CEIs.
 As mentioned, the CEIs are only intended to be a temporary intervention as part of a research study.

-Please indicate and initial below to ensure that you understand that:

-- a) The CEIs will only be implemented during Step 1 and; - b) All CEIs will be discontinued for all participants once they are eligible for Step 2.
+Please indicate and initial below to ensure that you understand that: a) The CEIs will only be implemented during Step 1 and; b) All CEIs will be discontinued for all participants once they are eligible for Step 3 Study Participant's initials